 F-1 Status - This term refers to international students’ certificate of eligibility for non-immigrant (F-1) student status for student visas.

 The Free Application for Federal Student Aid (FAFSA) - This is a required form that must be completed as the first step in applying for many types of financial aid.
 This application can be found at http://www.fafsa.ed.gov/ or obtained at any campus Financial Aid Office.

 File Transfer Protocol (FTP) - This is a commonly used system for transferring computer files via the Internet.

-Full-Time Student - Students are considered full-time if they are registered for 12 or more credit hours in a semester or six or more credits in the summer sessions.
+Full-Time Student - Students are considered full-time if they are registered for 12 or more credit hours.
+This is true for all sessions in a semester or six or more credits in the summer sessions.